awsdocs/amazon-detective-user-guide/doc_source/profile-pivot-from-service.md

    The Detective console opens in a new tab\.
 The console opens to the entity or finding profile\.

+   If you have not enabled Detective, then the console opens to a landing page that provides an overview of Detective\.
+From there, you can choose to enable Detective\.

 **To pivot to Detective from the Security Hub console**

 1. Open the AWS Security Hub console at [https://console\.aws\.amazon\.com/securityhub/](https://console.aws.amazon.com/securityhub/)\.